freealise/freealise/AudioNoise.md

 if it is part of LF then it's legal,
 otherwise Islamic in a bad way

+"I have an idea, I just don't know what it is!"

 /*
 In particular, don't feel like it would be impolite to tell me I'm incompetent and doing stupid things.
 I absolutely know I'm not competent and would love to hear any criticism.
 Some of the best teaching moments have been when I haven't understood something, and somebody piped up to tell me I should do Xyz.
 */